 References

-This topic describes how to manually perform a primary/secondary switchover.
-As a core component of high availability, Tair (Redis OSS-compatible) also supports automatic failover.
+Tair (Redis OSS-compatible) also supports automatic failover.
 The system continuously monitors the health of the nodes.
-If the primary node becomes unavailable, the system automatically triggers a failover to promote the secondary node to the new primary node.
-This process ensures high service availability.
+If the master node becomes unavailable, the system automatically triggers a failover to promote the secondary node to the new master node, ensuring high service availability.
 For more information, see High availability.